han-yutang/han-yutang.github.io/_pages/cv.md

 💼 Internship
 =====
 **Algorithm Strategic Intern @ Bosch (China) Investment Ltd. - Bosch Research** <span style="float: right;">2025.09 – 2025.12</span>
-- Participated in the algorithm development of an embedded AI-based indirect tire pressure monitoring system (iTPMS) for commercial vehicles, leveraging existing vehicle sensors to implement a hybrid mathematical-AI algorithm on low-cost embedded ECUs for real-time and accurate tire pressure monitoring.
+- Participated in the algorithm development of an embedded AI-based indirect tire pressure monitoring system (iTPMS) for commercial vehicles, leveraging existing vehicle sensors to implement a hybrid mathematical-AI algorithm on resource-constrained automotive ECUs, enabling real-time deployment of AI under strict latency, cost, and reliability constraints.
 - Addressed harsh operating conditions of commercial vehicles and sensor limitations by applying multiple advanced denoising techniques, removing over 90% of environmental noise and abnormal signals, and extracting more than 10 relevant features.
 - Built and trained deep neural network models in TensorFlow to deeply fuse multi-scale features from various sensors, significantly improving tire pressure estimation stability and robustness.
 - Reconstructed and generated embedded code using MATLAB/Simulink based on validated models, providing technical support for subsequent vehicle-level deployment and real-time operation.